glenscott/url-normalizer/README.md

 For license information, please see LICENSE file.

+## Options

+Two options are available when normalizing URLs which are disabled by default:

+1. Remove empty delimiters.
+Enabling this option would normalize http://www.example.com/? to http://www.example.com/
+2. Sort query parameters.
+Enabling this option sorts the query parameters by key alphabetically.
+For example, http://www.example.com/?c=3&b=2&a=1 becomes http://www.example.com/?a=1&b=2&c=3

 ## TODO

 Add further scheme-based normalization steps, as detailed in section 6.2.3 of the RFC.